ISSac25E/Assembly_ToDo_List_CSC2025X20/readme.md

 Each list is automatically saved when switching out lists but the last list can be saved using the <!> command which will also exit the application.

 ### Help
-To bring up th instruction screen once again, enter the word "help."\
+To bring up the instructions on screen once again, enter the word "help."\
 Caps ignored

 ## Design